<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/696255dd5bde25731cf3320c/77ea6792-a606-4370-996f-baa578debce6/unsplash-image-ThpS0DVkPBs.jpg</image:loc>

-<image:title>Advice - How to Get Doctors to Take Your Pain Seriously and Actually Listen</image:title>
+<image:title>Advice - How to Get Doctors to Take You Seriously About Pain</image:title>

 <image:caption>Make the most of your medical appointments with our expert tips so doctors take your pain seriously and your care moved forward.
 Photo: Unsplash</image:caption>